KathTheDragon/PIE-Etymology-Project/Germanic/germanic.md

 -- OHG _eigan_, _heigan_, 3pl. _eigun_ "to have, own, keep, receive", MHG _eigen_, _heigen_ "id." \
 PIE: \*(h₂e-)h₂óik-(?) \
 COGN: ToB _aik_- "to know" (< "to have in mind"), Skt. _ī́śe_, _ī́ṣṭe_ "to control, possess", OAv. _isē_, YAv. _ište_ 3sg.med. "to have" < \*h₂e-h₂iḱ- \
 A preterite-present 3sg. \*aihe, 3pl. \*aigunþ.
 The lack of ablaut in this verb is unique, the expected paradigm being \*aihe, \*igunþ < \*h₂óiḱ-e, \*h₂iḱ-ń̥t.
 It is possible that the ablaut was removed at an early stage, but if so, the question still remains why the paradigm of only this preterite-present was leveled, while all others kept their ablaut intact right through to the modern Germanic languages.
 It therefore seems likely that the verb belonged to the reduplicating class with o-grade throughout the preterite (cf. Seebold 1970: 70).
-I thus reconstruct the Pre-Gm. paradigm as \*h₂e-h₂óiḱ-e, \*h₂e-h₂iḱ-ń̥t, which regularly should have produced PGm. \*aihe (< \*ā́ike by Osthoff's law), \*aigunþ.
+I thus reconstruct the Pre-Gm. paradigm as \*h₂e-h₂óiḱ-e, \*h₂e-h₂iḱ-ń̥t, which regularly should have produced PGmc. \*aihe (< \*ā́ike by Osthoff's law), \*aigunþ.
 See also [\*aigena- "own"](#aigena) and [\*aihti- "property"](#aihti). \
 REF: [EDPG]\: 8

 ### <a id="aigena">\*aigena- "own" (adj)</a>